Start your 30 day free trial.

 { "exception": "Failure Flag error triggered" }

-If your service uses custom error types or other error condition metadata, you can add this metadata to the error effect:
+If your application uses custom error types or other error condition metadata, you can add this metadata to the error effect:

 JSON